phpjagadeesh/React-TimeTracker/README.md

 # timeLogs
 ===============

-TimeLogs is a timesheet tool for managing time on perticular task which comes under different projects
+TimeLogs is a timesheet tool for managing time on perticular task which comes under different projects.

 ###Table of Contents
 * [Technologies Used][]